-I wrote a short article for our company blog about common email problems and how to react to an email sent out with a mistake.
+I wrote a short article for the Bluespire Marketing blog about common email problems and how to react to an email sent out with a mistake.

 In email development, removing ‘special’ characters is important.
 Many email clients won’t show special characters unless they’ve been replaced with an HTML entity.
 Some of the more common cases of this occurring are smart quotes, ellipsis, copyright symbols, and accented characters.